Intermittent fasting or low calorie diets

 First of all, let's look at two super simple definitions:

-- A low calorie diet is a dietary regimen in which you reduce the amount of food you eat from morning to night.
+- A low-calorie diet is a dietary regimen in which you reduce the amount of food you eat from morning to night.

 Many people think that intermittent fasting is effective because it reduces calories.
 But that's not true!

-Where low calorie diets fail
+Where low-calorie diets fail

-If a low calorie diet doesn't work for you in the long term it's not because you skipped the diet one day or didn't train enough during the week.
+If a low-calorie diet doesn't work for you in the long term, it's not because you skipped the diet one day or didn't train enough during the week.
 So stop blaming yourself.

-Other consequences of calorie-restricted diets
+Other consequences of diets that restrict calories

 Many studies have been conducted to determine the physiological and psychological effects of prolonged dietary restriction.